JoshuaWise/nodemark/README.md

 ## class *BenchmarkResult*

-An immutable object representing the result of a benchmark.
+Each benchmark returns an immutable object describing the result of that benchmark.
 It has five properties:

 * `mean`, the average measured time in nanoseconds
 * `error`, the margin of error as a ratio of the mean